I need a round trip ticket to Milwaukee from the Belmont Station, please!

 The Chicago North Shore & Milwaukee Railroad will probably be remembered as having the greatest of all electric interurbans (hybrid between tram or streetcar and regular train) for its high speed (of its' day), high capacity and magnificent roadbeds.
 It was a pioneer in radio-equipped parlor-lounge cars, had one of the first mechanical refrigerator cars, and in 1926 pioneered the piggyback movement of truck trailers on flat cars.

-two versions of trains used
+two versions of trains that were used

 photo - Chuckman Collection